systemd/mkosi/mkosi.md

   subdirectory in the temporary storage area is used (`$TMPDIR` if set, `/var/tmp/` otherwise).

-: The data in the directory is removed automatically after each build.
+: The data in this directory is removed automatically after each build.
 It's safe to manually remove the contents of this directory should an `mkosi` invocation be aborted abnormally (for example, due to reboot/power failure).
 If the `btrfs` output modes are selected